MeganNyhan/CI_PP4_Donegal_Courts/README.md

 <ul>
     <li>Have a clear understanding of the layout of the site -> clear navigation.</li>
     <li>The blog has to be formal and factual, information on the site has to be easily accessibile to the user.</li>
-    <li>The option of customizing the blog posts by the owner has to be limited ot the authorisation.
+    <li>The option of customizing the blog posts by the owner has to be limited it the authorisation.
 A random user of the blog can not have permition to comment or post on the blog.</li>
-    <li> As the topics discussed on the site contain sensitive information,I want the admin to be able to choose what comments get posted or not.
+    <li> As the topics discussed on the site contain sensitive information, I want the admin to be able to choose what comments get posted or not.
 </ul>

 ### User Stories